SE(3)-DiffusionFields: Learning cost functions for joint grasp and motion optimization through diffusion

 Setup & Architecture

-- They pre-define a fixed set of N 3D-points around the grasp's center (
+- They pre-define a fixed set of N 3D-points around the grasp's center (; grasp frame)

 TODO: I should just draw a figure by myself.